-Area-Wide Compliance Monitoring Date: September 2, 2015 Technician: Bryan Westerberg Corrective Action Timeframe Completed?
+Area-Wide Compliance Monitoring Date: August 30, 2017 Technician: Bryan Westerberg Corrective Action Timeframe Completed?
 Comments Issue Coordinate with the BLM and other public Fall 2006 YES Initially complete and ongoing agencies to designate the Oneida Project Road as the only motor vehicle route in the planning area.
 Coordinate with Oneida County and other local entities as appropriate to communicate to the Recreation Fall 2006 YES Initially complete and ongoing public the issues associated with dispersed camping Maintenance on PacifiCorp-owned land and the rationale for proposed management actions.
 Redesignate the potential campground site on the Eastside Parcel as Developed Recreation Area, but As appropriate.
-No - Future continue to manage it as Conservation Upland until N/A 2015 a feasible plan for campground development is action brought forward by the BLM or another public entity.
-Review status of potential campground on Eastside One time, in Parcel and re-classify site as Conservation Upland if 2016 N/A 2015 no feasible proposal for campground development 2016. has been accepted.
-Inspect the planning area and document public use, 2011, 2016, Completed 2011 recreational safety, road maintenance, and 2021, 2026, 5-year interval.
+No - Future continue to manage it as Conservation Upland until N/A a feasible plan for campground development is action brought forward by the BLM or another public entity.
+Review status of potential campground on Eastside Parcel and re-classify site as Conservation Upland if 2016 N/A N/A no feasible proposal for campground development has been accepted.
+2011, 2016, Inspect the planning area and document public use, Completed 2016 recreational safety, road maintenance, and 2021, 2026, 5-year interval.
 Recreation use currently appropriate for Oneida Canyon environmental impacts per LMP and RTSP.
-2031

-6-year interval.
+2031 Complete FERC Form 80 to assess recreational use Schedule changed - planning in 2012, implement in 6-year interval.
+2012 levels.
+2013/2014